pophero110/AudioGalaxy-stream-APIs/README.md

 - We each acquired valuable experience and knowledge while conducting pair programming.
 - We recognize the importance of efficient time management when collaborating with a team.
-- We developed the ability to effectively priority user stories, enabling us to successfully reach the Minimum Viable Product (MVP).
+- We developed the ability to effectively prioritize user stories, enabling us to successfully reach the Minimum Viable Product (MVP).
 - We are proud of the significant progress we made within the set timeframe we had.

 #### <ins>Hurdles</ins>